Dutch Far-Right Leader Tweets Fake Image Showing Rival With Islamists

 Dutch far-right leader Geert Wilders tweeted an fake image this week, purporting to show a political rival demonstrating with Islamists holding signs calling for sharia law.

-Wilders is a front-runner in the Netherlands' presidential election, which is being held next month.
+Wilders' party is surging in the polls ahead of the Netherlands' parliamentary elections, which are being held next month.
 He did not deny that the image was altered, nor did he apologize: Instead, when the rival objected, Wilders called him a "drama queen."

 D66 wil Amsterdam afsplitsen als de verkiezingsuitslag tegenvalt.— Geert Wilders (@geertwilderspvv) February 6, 2017

-Note: A previous version of this post incorrectly said Geert Wilders was running for president.
-He leads one of the main parties running in next month's parliamentary elections in the Netherlands.